Traditional Kintsugi : Finishing Your Repair with Gold Powder

 Maru-fun presents the largest gold particles.
 They are spherical.
 Maru-fun is made by filing bare metal and scrubbing it into tiny balls.
 Each gold particle has a diameter of about 5μ (0.005mm) to 0.3mm.
 The powder is categorized into 17 stages per its size.
-The smallest number (size 1, the diameter of 6μ) is the smallest and as the number goes up, its size becomes larger (size 17, the diameter of 0.3 mm, is the largest size.
+The size 1, with a diameter of 6μ, is the smallest size and the size 17, with a diameter of 0.3 mm, is the largest size.

 We usually apply keshi-fun on the thinly painted urushi with silk ball.